Shoulder Injuries in the Aging Workforce

 This article has been kindly shared by Alison Richmond from Provention.

-Shoulder injuries are common in the ‘aging’ workforce and often result in considerable time off work and a lengthy (and frustrating) road to recovery for the individual concerned.
+Shoulder injuries are common in the aging workforce.
+They often lead to significant time off work and a long, frustrating recovery process for those affected.

 A common and often overlooked contributor to shoulder pain is the thoracic spine, which runs from the base of the neck down to the bottom of the ribs.